Madeline Levin, MPH, Nicolas J. Jury, PhD, Kousha Mohseni, MS, Varuna Srinivasan, MBBS MPH, Andrea Sun, MS, National Center for Health Research

 When a person’s depression starts to lift, he or she may feel less hopeless and helpless.
 That sounds like an improvement, but when people feel less helpless but still feel depressed, they may think about suicide as a way out, whereas before they were too immobilized to make a suicide plan.
 For that reason, a decrease in the symptoms of depression can increase the risk of suicidal thoughts or actions.
 That risk is well known by mental health specialists, and can occur regardless of the type of treatment that a patient is receiving, or even if the patient is feeling less depressed without any treatment.

+However, reducing depression is not the only reason why antidepressants can increase the chances of a person committing suicide.
 As antidepressants became more commonly prescribed for anxiety and obsessive compulsive disorder, the reports of patients’ suicidal thoughts and actions became more worrisome to physicians and family members.
 If a depressed person on antidepressants is suicidal, that is not so surprising, but if someone who was not depressed and taking antidepressants for other reasons becomes suicidal, that raises questions about the safety of these medications.
 Researchers found evidence that individuals taking antidepressant medication may be at even higher risk of suicide than individuals whose depression is easing for other reasons.
-That controversy has not yet been completely resolved.

 Antidepressants and Children